 Oregon State University's College of Pharmacy is passionate about helping individuals and communities stay healthy.
 For more than 100 years, the College has prepared world-class pharmacists to serve Oregon and beyond, educating patients to make sure they receive the best possible medical care.
 Cutting edge research at Oregon State and Oregon Health & Science University addresses some of the world's most critical health challenges.
 Through the four-year didactic curriculum leading to the PharmD degree, Oregon State is training tomorrow's pharmacists to be collaborative, innovative and passionate about advancing patient care and continuing groundbreaking research throughout the industry.

-All residents will participate in the longitudinal Citywide Residency Conference and will complete the Oregon Pharmacy Teaching Certificate Program that is jointly offered by the school/colleges of pharmacy in the state.
+All residents will participate in the Oregon Pharmacy Teaching Certificate Program that is jointly offered by the school/colleges of pharmacy in the state.
 Completion of the teaching certificate may include a focused learning experience with a faculty member at Oregon State University College of Pharmacy.
 Residents will facilitate student learning in the Pharmacy Practice course through small groups and lecture opportunities.
 Additional /alternative teaching opportunities may be available upon agreement with the preceptor.

 All residents will also be involved with APPE students from Oregon State University College of Pharmacy initially as a co-preceptor and then as a primary preceptor if they meet the state legal requirements to precept.
 They will gain precepting experience as a supervising pharmacist of any learners rotating through their work sites.
 Precepting skills are a focus of the teaching certificate program.
 This didactic coursework to assist residents in providing formative and summative feedback and in the design of learning experiences will be completed by early December.